sreemanrp/Guard/README.md

 ## Guard

-An open-source, e2u moderation bot for Discord servers.
+An open-source, e2u music bot for Discord servers.